tauri-apps/tauri-docs/docs/fr/usage/presets/cloudbridge.md

 ## Description

-The Cloudbridge recipe combines the flexibility of a localhost and the security of the bridge.
+The Cloudbridge preset combines the flexibility of a localhost and the security of the bridge.
 With so many features, it can be easy to get lost.

 ## Diagram